Faculty

 jdhare@geisinger.edu

 Dr. Hare is a graduate of the University of the Sciences in Philadelphia.
-He earned his Doctor of Pharmacy in 2014.
-He started working at Geisinger Lewistown Hospital in January of 2015.
-While in this position, he serves as a preceptor to IPPE, APPE and residents.
-His professional interests include IV pharmacy, hem/onc and teaching/precepting students and residents.
+He earned his Doctor of Pharmacy degree in 2014.
+He started working at Geisinger Lewistown Hospital in 2015.
+In 2022, became a leader in Geisinger when accepting the position of pharmacy coordinator and then pharmacy manager in 2025.
+In 2025, Dr. Hare was appointed an assistant professor, Department of Pharmacy, Geisinger College of Health Sciences.
+He serves as a preceptor and mentor to interns, IPPEs, APPEs and residents.
+His professional interests include sterile compounding, leadership and precepting learners.

 Benjamin Heikkinen, PharmD, BCIDP